ngs-doo/TemplaterExamples/Beginner/MailMerge (.NET)/Readme.md

 ### Page numbering

 Page numbers can be easily implemented by using Word feature for page numbering (insert -> page numbers)

+### Low level replace API plugins

+Plugins can be registered which will be invoked on every low level Replace call.
+This can be used to implement custom conversions without the need for custom metadata.
+In this case custom type is used to implement picture conversion behavior (without providing Image data type).